stephenl99/CoreSync/README.md

 to the desired *CoreSync parameter R (i.e., the proportionality parameter)*.
 This option instructs the Caladan runtime to enable CoreSync for that specific application, with the provided proportionality parameter.

+## CoreSync source

+The CoreSync-specific logic is mainly present in the Caladan's runtime scheduler.
+The changes introduced by CoreSync are placed in the `replace` directory.
+Specifically, the coordination algorithm discussed in the paper can be found in `replace/sched.c` which has the code for user thread scheduling in Caladan.